 As of 2022, the Ochs-Sulzberger family holds ninety-five percent of The New York Times Company's Class B shares.

-In 2022, it was reported that The New York Times's subscribers skew "older, richer, whiter, and more liberal."
+In 2022, Vox wrote that The New York Times's subscribers skew older, richer, whiter, and more liberal.

-In 2022, the DealBook Summit featured former vice president Mike Pence, Israeli prime minister Benjamin Netanyahu, and an interview with Sam Bankman-Fried.
+The 2022 DealBook Summit featured former vice president Mike Pence, Israeli prime minister Benjamin Netanyahu, and FTX chief executive Sam Bankman-Fried.

 The Times banned certain words, such as "bitch", "whore", and "sluts", from Wordle in 2022.

-In February 2023, nearly one thousand current and former Times writers and contributors wrote an open letter addressed to standards editor Philip B. Corbett, criticizing the paper's coverage of transgender, non-binary, and gender-nonconforming people.
+In February 2023, nearly one thousand current and former New York Times writers and contributors addressed an open letter to standards editor Philip B. Corbett, criticizing the paper's coverage of transgender, non-binary, and gender-nonconforming people.
+The letter stated that some Times' articles have been used to justify criminalizing gender-affirming care and accused the paper of using pseudoscience and charged language, while omitting relevant information about its sources.

 As of March 2023, The New York Times Company employs 5,800 individuals, including 1,700 journalists.

-In March 2023, Max Norman of The New Yorker wrote that The New York Times has shaped mainstream English usage.
+In March 2023, The New Yorker's Max Norman noted that The New York Times has significantly shaped mainstream English usage.

 In May 2023, The New York Times Guild reached an agreement to increase minimum salaries for employees and a retroactive bonus.

-In May 2023, The Wall Street Journal's omission of courtesy titles leaves the Times as the only national newspaper that continues to use honorifics.
+With The Wall Street Journal's omission of courtesy titles in May 2023, the Times is the only national newspaper that continues to use honorifics.

-In July 2023, The New York Times introduced Connections, a game where players identify groups of words connected by a common property.
+In July 2023, The New York Times introduced Connections, a game in which players identify groups of words that are connected by a common property.

-In November 2023, a sit-in occurred at The New York Times Building, demanding that The Times's editorial board publicly call for a ceasefire and accusing the media company of complicity in laundering genocide.
+In November 2023, a sit-in was held at The New York Times Building demanding that The Times's editorial board publicly call for a ceasefire in Gaza.

-In November 2023, an internal memorandum by Susan Wessling and Philip Pan instructed journalists to reduce using the terms "genocide" and "ethnic cleansing" and to avoid using the phrase "occupied territory" in the context of Palestinian land, "Palestine" except in rare circumstances, and the term "refugee camps" to describe areas of Gaza despite recognition from the United Nations, regarding coverage of the Gaza war and genocide.
+In November 2023, an internal memorandum instructed journalists to reduce using the terms "genocide" and "ethnic cleansing" and to avoid using the phrase "occupied territory" in the context of Palestinian land.

-In December 2023, The New York Times published an investigation titled "'Screams Without Words': How Hamas Weaponized Sexual Violence on Oct.
-7", alleging that Hamas weaponized sexual and gender-based violence during its armed incursion on Israel, which later faced scrutiny from The Intercept.
+In December 2023, The New York Times published an investigation titled ''Screams Without Words': How Hamas Weaponized Sexual Violence on Oct.
+7', which was later questioned by The Intercept.

-A 2023 study published in The Translator found that The New York Times en Español engaged in tabloidization.
+A study published in The Translator in 2023 found that the Times en Español engaged in tabloidization.

 As of 2023, Meredith Kopit Levien is the chief executive of The New York Times Company.